wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'provoke mutations from exposure',
     'are on the flying islets that pepper the region', 'surround cloud portals',
+    'are used to spy on you',
+    'are the only way to unlock a doorway here', 'trigger 30-minutes time loops',
+    'are surrounded by brimstone',
+    'are summoned by familiars',
+    'make things levitate',
+    'whisper wicked thoughts',
+    'spray acid',
+    'will alert the Golems',
   ];

   gen_data['magicaltaint'] = [